The Importance of Weight Training for Adults Over 50

 2. Improving Bone Density and Reducing Osteoporosis Risk

-Bones naturally become less dense with age, especially in postmenopausal women.
+As we age, bones naturally lose density, especially in postmenopausal women.
 This increases the risk of fractures and conditions like osteopenia and osteoporosis.

 Weight-bearing exercises, such as squats, lunges, and overhead presses, stimulate bone-forming cells and improve bone density.
-Studies show that people over 50 who lift weights regularly have higher bone mass and a lower risk of fractures.
+Research shows that individuals over 50 who lift weights regularly have higher bone mass and a lower risk of fractures.

 Key Benefit: Protects against falls and bone fractures.